Adult ADHD Diagnosis and Treatment

 Natalie is the HealthyPlace.com moderator.

 The people in blue are audience members.

-Tonight, we are going to discuss diagnosis of Adult ADHD first because without an accurate and proper diagnosis, one can't get the right treatment.
+Tonight, we are going to discuss the diagnosis of Adult ADHD first because, without an accurate and proper diagnosis, one can't get the right treatment.

 Our guest is Dr. Lenard Adler, director of the Adult ADHD Program at New York University Medical Center and author of Scattered Minds: Hope and Help for Adults with Attention Deficit Hyperactivity Disorder.

 Good Evening, Dr. Adler, and thank you for joining us tonight.

 Dr. Adler: I'm happy to be joining you.

 Natalie: I am constantly seeing news stories and studies about "undiagnosed ADHD in adults."
 I think most parents today are familiar with ADHD in children.
 Is it different for adult ADHD?

 Dr. Adler: ADHD used to be thought of as a disorder primarily affecting children; we now know that about 2/3 children with ADHD go on to be adults with ADHD.
 This means that about 4.4% of the US adult population or 8 million individuals have ADHD.

 Natalie: For adults with ADHD, do the first symptoms usually appear during childhood or is this something that can pop up during adulthood?